 • How to find investors and funding

-• Where to get advice
+• Where to get advice and mentorship

 • The economic impact of women-owned businesses

-• Networking, breaks, dinner, and reception.
+• Networking, breaks, and lunch

-2:00 PM – Kick Off with speakers from the University of Texas at Dallas
+2:00 PM – Kick Off with speakers from The University of Texas at Dallas

 2:15 PM – Partners in Starting and Growing Your Business with Ruth R. Hughs, Texas